ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 Patches that have the ⚙️ symbol have additional settings that you can configure before patching.

-You can see examples of what all of the patches do [here](https://github.com/ReVanced-Extended-Community/Patches-Documentation#youtube-music).
+You can see examples of what the patches do [here](https://github.com/ReVanced-Extended-Community/Patches-Documentation#youtube-music).
+Note that it is a work-in-progress.

 If you decide not to use the default selection, keep the following things in mind: